ethereum/ethereum-org-website/public/content/developers/docs/design-and-ux/dex-design-best-practice/index.md

 description: A guide explaining UX/UI decisions for swapping tokens.
 lang: en
 ---
-# Introduction to Decentralised Exchanges {introduction}
+# Introduction to Decentralised Exchanges

 Since the launch of Uniswap in 2018, there have been hundreds of Decentralised Exchanges launched across dozens of different chains.
 Many of these have introduced new elements or added their own twist, but the structure has remained generally the same.